-What is \"parvo\"?
+What is parvovirus?

 How does a dog become infected with parvovirus?

-"CPV is very stable in the environment and is resistant to the effects of heat, detergents, alcohol, and many disinfectants."
+"Unlike most other viruses, CPV is stable in the environment and is resistant to heat, detergents, alcohol, and many disinfectants."

-What are the clinical signs of parvo?
+What are the clinical signs of parvovirus?

-The clinical signs and symptoms of CPV disease can vary, but generally they include severe vomiting and diarrhea.
-The diarrhea often has a very strong smell, may contain lots of mucus and may or may not contain blood.
+The clinical signs of CPV disease can vary but generally include severe vomiting and diarrhea.
+The diarrhea often has a powerful smell, may contain lots of mucus, and may or may not contain blood.
 Additionally, affected dogs often exhibit a lack of appetite, marked listlessness and depression, and fever.
 It is important to note that many dogs may not show every clinical sign, but vomiting and diarrhea are the most common and consistent signs; vomiting usually begins first.

-How is it diagnosed?
+How is parvovirus diagnosed?

-However, the virus does not directly cause death; rather, it causes loss of the lining of the intestinal tract, and destroys some blood cell elements.
+There is no treatment to kill the virus once it infects the dog.
+However, the virus does not directly cause death; instead, it causes loss of the lining of the intestinal tract and weakens the immune system by affecting the white blood cell numbers.
 The intestinal damage results in severe dehydration (water loss), electrolyte (sodium and potassium) imbalances, and infection in the bloodstream (septicemia).
-In this case, septicemia occurs when the bacteria that normally live in the intestinal tract are able to get into the blood stream; if septicemia develops, the dog is more likely to die.
+Septicemia occurs when the bacteria that normally live in the intestinal tract can enter the bloodstream; if septicemia develops, the dog is more likely to die.

-What is the survival rate?
+What is the prognosis?

-Can parvo be prevented?
+Can parvovirus be prevented?

-The best method of protecting your dog against CPV infection is proper vaccination.
+Vaccination is the best method of protecting your dog against CPV infection.
 Puppies receive a parvovirus vaccination as part of their multiple-agent vaccine series.
 It is recommended to be given at 8, 12, and 16 weeks of age.
 In some high-risk situations, veterinarians will give the vaccine at two-week intervals, with an additional booster administered at 18 to 22 weeks of age.
-After the initial series of vaccinations, boosters will be required on a regular basis.
-If an approved three-year parvovirus vaccine was used, the next booster vaccine will be routinely administered in three years.
+After the initial series of vaccinations, boosters will be required regularly.
+If an approved three-year parvovirus vaccine is used, the next booster vaccine will be routinely administered in three years.

 Is there a way to kill the virus in the environment?

-A solution of 1/2 cup of chlorine bleach in one gallon of water (133 ml in 4 liters of water) will disinfect food and water bowls and other contaminated items.
-It is important that chlorine bleach be used because most disinfectants, even those claiming to be effective against viruses, will not kill the canine parvovirus.
+The stability of the CPV in the environment makes it necessary to disinfect contaminated areas properly.
+A solution of 3/4 cup of chlorine bleach in one gallon of water (133 ml: 4 liters) will disinfect food and water bowls and other contaminated items.
+Chlorine bleach must be used because most disinfectants, even those claiming to be effective against viruses, will not kill the canine parvovirus.